 Connecting Dáil activity to related media reports.

-Services need to be built to pull data regularly from the Oireachtas API and to transform that data for use in the app.
+Building of services to pull data from the Oireachtas API and to transform that data for use in the app.

 Addition of features and app performance will be ongoing.